medialab/minet/docs/cli.md

 normalized version, domain name, etc.

 positional arguments:
-  column                                          Name of the CSV column containing urls or a single url. file                                            CSV file containing the urls.
+  column                      Name of the CSV column containing urls or a single
+                              url.
+  file                        CSV file containing the urls.

 optional arguments:
-  --facebook                                      Whether to consider and parse the given urls as coming from Facebook.
+  --facebook                  Whether to consider and parse the given urls as
+                              coming from Facebook.
   --fix-common-mistakes, --dont-fix-common-mistakes
                               Whether or not to attempt to fix common URL mistakes when normalizing url.
 Defaults to fix common mistakes.
+  --infer-redirection, --dont-infer-redirection
-  --infer-redirection, --dont-infer-redirection   Whether or not to attempt resolving common redirects by leveraging well-known GET parameters when normalizing url.
-Defaults to infer redirection.
+                              Whether or not to attempt resolving common redirects by leveraging well-known GET parameters
+                              when normalizing url.
+Defaults to infer
+                              redirection.
+  --normalize-amp, --dont-normalize-amp
-  --normalize-amp, --dont-normalize-amp           Whether or not to attempt to normalize Google AMP urls when normalizing url.
+                              Whether or not to attempt to normalize Google AMP urls when normalizing url.
 Defaults to normalize amp.
-  --quoted, --no-quoted                           Whether or not to normalize to a quoted or unquoted version of the url when normalizing url.
+  --quoted, --no-quoted       Whether or not to normalize to a quoted or
+                              unquoted version of the url when normalizing url.
                               Defaults to quoted.
   --separator SEPARATOR       Split url column by a separator?
+  --sort-query, --dont-sort-query
-  --sort-query, --dont-sort-query                 Whether or not to sort query items when normalizing url.
+                              Whether or not to sort query items when normalizing url.
 Defaults to sort query.
   --strip-authentication, --dont-strip-authentication
                               Whether or not to strip authentication when normalizing url.
 Defaults to strip authentication.
   --strip-fragment, --dont-strip-fragment, --strip-fragment-except-routing
                               Whether or not to strip the url's fragment when normalizing url.
-If set to `--strip-fragment-except-routing`, will only strip the fragment if the fragment is not deemed to be js routing (i.e. if it contains a `/`).
+If set to `--strip-fragment-
+                              except-routing`, will only strip the fragment if the fragment is not deemed to be js routing (i.e. if it contains a `/`).
 Defaults to strip fragment except routing.
+  --strip-index, --dont-strip-index
-  --strip-index, --dont-strip-index               Whether or not to strip trailing index when normalizing url.
+                              Whether or not to strip trailing index when normalizing url.
 Defaults to strip index.
   --strip-irrelevant-subdomains, --dont-strip-irrelevant-subdomains
-                                                  Whether or not to strip trailing irrelevant-subdomains such as `www` etc. when normalizing url.
+                              Whether or not to strip trailing irrelevant- subdomains such as `www` etc. when normalizing url.
 Defaults to no strip irrelevantsubdomains.
   --strip-lang-query-items, --dont-strip-lang-query-items
-                                                  Whether or not to strip language query items (ex: `gl=pt_BR`) when normalizing url.
+                              Whether or not to strip language query items (ex:
+                              `gl=pt_BR`) when normalizing url.
 Defaults to no strip lang query items.
   --strip-lang-subdomains, --dont-strip-lang-subdomains
-                                                  Whether or not to strip language subdomains (ex: `fr-FR.lemonde.fr` to only `lemonde.fr` because `fr-FR` isn't a relevant subdomain, it indicates the language and the country) when normalizing url.
+                              Whether or not to strip language subdomains (ex:
+                              `fr-FR.lemonde.fr` to only `lemonde.fr` because
+                              `fr-FR` isn't a relevant subdomain, it indicates the language and the country) when normalizing url.
 Defaults to no strip lang subdomains.
+  --strip-protocol, --dont-strip-protocol
-  --strip-protocol, --dont-strip-protocol         Whether or not to strip the protocol when normalizing the url.
+                              Whether or not to strip the protocol when normalizing the url.
 Defaults to strip protocol.
   --strip-trailing-slash, --dont-strip-trailing-slash
                               Whether or not to trailing slash when normalizing url.
 Defaults to strip trailing slash.
-  --twitter                                       Whether to consider and parse the given urls as coming from Twitter.
+  --twitter                   Whether to consider and parse the given urls as
+                              coming from Twitter.
-  --youtube                                       Whether to consider and parse the given urls as coming from YouTube.
+  --youtube                   Whether to consider and parse the given urls as
+                              coming from YouTube.
-  -s SELECT, --select SELECT                      Columns of input CSV file to include in the output (separated by `,`).
+  -s SELECT, --select SELECT  Columns of input CSV file to include in the output
+                              (separated by `,`).
   --total TOTAL               Total number of items to process.
-Necessary if you want to display a finite progress indicator.
+Necessary if you
+                              want to display a finite progress indicator.
   -o OUTPUT, --output OUTPUT  Path to the output file.
-By default, the results will be printed to stdout.
+By default, the results
+                              will be printed to stdout.
   -h, --help                  show this help message and exit

 columns being added to the output: